A guide to burying ashes

-Many woodland burial sites also offer plots for the burial of cremation ashes.
-If this is your preferred option, you may need to purchase a biodegradable urn.
+Many woodland burial sites also offer plots for burying ashes, however, if this is your preferred option then you may need to purchase a biodegradable urn.

-In the UK, it’s legal to bury ashes in your garden or on private land, as long as you have the landowner’s permission to do so.
-Burying your loved one’s cremated remains in your garden can be very personal and is the perfect alternative to a traditional burial if you want to keep the ashes close by.
+In the UK, burying ashes in your garden or on private land is legal if you have the landowner’s permission to do so.
+Burying ashes of your loved ones in your garden can be very personal and is the perfect alternative to a traditional burial if you want to keep the ashes close by.

-It’s important to be aware that if you sell your home one day, the new owner may not allow you to visit the spot where you buried the ashes.
+It’s important to be aware that if you sell your home, the new owners are not obligated to allow you to visit the burial spot as you will no longer own the land.